SciDataUCM/koe-bot/CONTRIBUTING.md

 ## Rules

+- **IMPORTANT!** Test your code locally!
+Follow the steps 'Running KoeBot locally' found at [README](https://github.com/SciDataUCM/koe-bot/blob/master/README.md).
+- Don't forget to delete your api keys from your code before uploading it, leave the api keys references as they were before you started working on the code.
 - Every Pull Request must have a title.
 - Every Pull Request must have a description.
 - Write the title and description of what you have done in the imperative mode, that is as if you were commanding someone.